lupyuen/lupyuen.github.io/src/zig.md

 -   [__"How serious (is) Zig about replacing C?"__](https://www.reddit.com/r/Zig/comments/urifjd/how_serious_zig_about_replacing_c/?utm_medium=android_app&utm_source=share)

-_How is this relevant to Embedded Apps on NuttX?_
+_How is this relevant to Embedded Apps and NuttX?_

 Today we're running incredibly __complex C projects on NuttX__...